kfengc27/MARK3054/WEEK2.md

-# use Regression to Discover Consumer Preference
+# Use Regression to Discover Consumer Preference